dotnet/docs-maui/docs/fundamentals/datatemplate.md

 </CollectionView>
 ```

 In a `CollectionView`, the child of an inline `DataTemplate` must derive from `BindableObject`.
-In this example, a `Grid`, which derives from `Layout` is used.
-The `Grid` contains three `Label` objects that bind their `Text` properties to properties of each `Person` object in the collection.
+In this example, a <xref:Microsoft.Maui.Controls.Grid>, which derives from `Layout` is used.
+The <xref:Microsoft.Maui.Controls.Grid> contains three `Label` objects that bind their `Text` properties to properties of each `Person` object in the collection.
 The following screenshot shows the resulting appearance:

 :::image type="content" source="media/datatemplate/data-template-appearance.png" alt-text="Screenshot of a CollectionView with a data template.":::